 By the end of the 19th century, with the so-called Second Industrial Revolution underway, the United States would also transition from a largely agrarian society to an increasingly urbanized one, with all the attendant problems.
 By the mid-19th century, industrialization was well-established throughout the western part of Europe and America’s northeastern region.
 By the early 20th century, the U.S. had become the world’s leading industrial nation.

 Historians continue to debate many aspects of industrialization, including its exact timeline, why it began in Britain as opposed to other parts of the world and the idea that it was actually more of a gradual evolution than a revolution.
+The positives and negatives of the Industrial Revolution are complex.
+On one hand, unsafe working conditions were rife and pollution from coal and gas are legacies we still struggle with today.
+On the other, the move to cities and inventions that made clothing, communication and transportation more affordable and accessible to the masses changed the course of world history.
 Regardless of these questions, the Industrial Revolution had a transformative economic, social and cultural impact, and played an integral role in laying the foundations for modern society.

 Lewis Hine's Photographs Expose Child Labor